-6. My main door is hard to open, is this normal?
+5. My exterior door is hard to open, is this normal?

-Answer: Your main door is designed differently than a flat surface door.
-The door is over-bent in order to apply more pressure at the top and bottom of door for better sealing.
-Also, on uneven surfaces, the trailer can be in a slight twist that could affect closing.
-Make sure trailer is as level as possible.
+Answer: The exterior doors are designed differently than a flat surface door.
+The doors are over bent in order to apply more pressure at the top and bottom of the door for better sealing.
+Also, on uneven surfaces the trailer can be in a slight twist that could affect closing.
+Make sure the trailer is as level as possible.